-Urban trees contribute to important and community dynamics.
-Trees enhance public places such a parks and open spaces, improve street and public right-of-way aesthetics, and provide an opportunity for citizens to engage in an issue that benefits themselves, their neighbors, and the community as a whole.
+Urban trees contribute to important community dynamics.
+Trees enhance public places such as parks and open spaces, improve street and public right-of-way aesthetics, and provide an opportunity for citizens to engage in an issue that benefits themselves, their neighbors, and the community as a whole.
+Studies indicate urban trees even reduce crime rates (Kuo & Sullivan, 2001).
 Many transportation officials argue that urban trees promote a safer and sustainable transportation system.
 Tree lined roads and streets tend to slow vehicle traffic and help guide motorists, making them physically safer by providing a barrier, and thus creating a naturally convenient design in transportation (Tarran, 2009).